-With so many variables that can affect WiFi coverage, such as building materials, building dimensions, interior objects (i.e., furniture), and the types of devices and applications that will be in use, it can be difficult for even seasoned network engineers to sort out.
+With so many variables that can affect WiFi coverage, such as building materials, building dimensions, interior objects (i.e., furniture), and the types of devices and applications that will be in use, without the help of a WiFi heat map, it can be difficult for even seasoned network engineers to sort out.

-Fortunately, WiFi heatmaps can help you avoid coverage problems (and help with other WiFi performance issues).
+WiFi heat maps can help you avoid coverage problems (and help with other WiFi performance issues).
 Understanding them can make all the difference when it comes to optimizing WiFi performance.

 In this guide, you'll learn:

 - What types of heat maps are there

 - Why it's so important to use a WiFi heat map

 - What the essential components are to get started

 - What is the most common WiFi heatmapping software available?

 A WiFi heat map is a visual representation of the invisible wireless signals that are used to deliver WiFi.
 The WiFi heat map is produced using specialized software to visualize RF coverage within a given space.

 In simple terms, the WiFi heat map will show the signal strength and quality throughout a space to verify that the WiFi design is effective and optimal to support the use of wireless devices and applications.